M1-CHPS/glhpc/docs/lecture1.md

 ## Naive n-Body Simulation in C

-Introduce a time step `dt` and update positions based on gravitational forces.
+Introduce a small time step `dt` and update positions based on gravitational forces.

 ```c
 // Update velocity and positions based on computed accelerations